Skip to content

 • Updating and replacing a technology stack of heterogenous data management systems and forecasting models using different data inputs, amongst others not quality-controlled data (not-calibrated, outdated, etc.)

-• Scaling the system to ingest and process high volumes of data in real-time to guarantee daily and event-based forecasting (daily average data ingest of 25 GB)
+• Scaling the system to ingest and process large amounts of data in real time to provide daily and event-based forecasts (average daily data input of 25 GB)

 • Data and model integration